Mayabazar 2016

 The film was theatrically released on 28 February 2020.
-The movie was remade in Tamil as Naanga Romba Busy.
+The movie was remade same year in Tamil as Naanga Romba Busy (2020).

 Plot

 The story is set in Bangalore, a few months before the demonetisation of 2016, and tells the story of three men from different walks of life to cope with the trials and tribulations of life before and after the note ban.
-Kubera is a small-time crook is in trouble with the law enforcement and resorts to conning people to pay off some corrupt cops and live peacefully.
+Kubera is a small-time crook in trouble with the law and resorts to conning people to pay off some corrupt cops and live peacefully.
 Joseph is an honest police officer who draws flak from everyone in the police department for not accepting bribes, however, his wife is a staunch supporter of his virtuous ways.
 His strong stance to never stoop to corruption puts him in a quandary when his wife is diagnosed with cancer, and he begins to contemplate ways of raising money for her surgery.

-Providence puts Joseph into a position of power, where he is able to spy upon people possessing black money right after demonetisation occurs.
+Providence puts Joseph into a position of power, where he is able to spy upon people possessing black money right after demonetisation is enforced in the country.
 With his wife's condition forcing his hand, Joseph concocts a plan to rob people of their ill-gotten gains, with Kubera posing as an income tax officer.
 On one such raid, the fake IT inspector notices Raji hiding in a house, who offers him a large sum of money in exchange for not apprehending him.
-However, Raji soon discovers that the IT officers are fake, and demands a cut from Joseph and Kubera after tailing them back to their hideout in exchange for his silence.
+However, Raji soon discovers that the IT officers are fake, and demands a share of Joseph and Kubera's earnings after tailing them back to their hideout in exchange for his silence.
 Joseph is unhappy but reluctantly acquiesces to his demands.